jnm2/DevExpressMods/Readme.md

 If DevExpress produces a solution in the future that covers all these use cases, this solution will be deprecated.

-This project is under the MIT license.
+This project is under the MIT license to maximize your freedom.
 See [LICENSE.txt](https://github.com/jnm2/DevExpressMods/blob/master/LICENSE.txt).